prettydiff/simple/readme.md

 ## Data Types
 ### Definitions
 #### Primitives (passed by value)
 * string - Strings are delimited by single and double quote characters and store a raw sequence of text characters.
+Strings may contain any manner of white space and span across multiple lines.
    - "cat"
    - 'dog'
    - "bird\\"s"